Badonix/NGL_back/README.md

 # Financial Evaluation API

-A simple Flask API for receiving and processing financial documents.
+A Flask API for receiving and processing financial documents with AI-powered analysis using Google Gemini 2.5 Pro.

 ## Setup